flytbase/flytdocs/source/docs/FlytOS/GettingStarted/FlytOSLogs.rst

    <br />

-FlytOS Logs can be accessed through the Logs Onboard Web App.
-They can be accessed from the homepage at
+FlytOS Logs can be accessed through the Logs onboard web app.
+To open the web app, click on the Logs button on homepage or open the URL:

 ``http://<ip-address-of-device>/logs``